 - To monitor a target server, you must register the OS information, with a user account that has administrator privileges. - To manage Emulex LAN/FC/CNA cards mounted on Windows/Linux, Emulex OneCommand Manager CLI must be already installed on the OS of the target server. - To manage the QLogic FC card mounted on Windows/Linux, QLogic QConvergeConsole CLI must be already installed on the OS of a target server. - Use the latest Emulex OneCommand Manager CLI or QLogic QConvergeConsole CLI.
-Apply the latest drivers for LAN/FC/CNA cards. - To manage LAN/FC/CNA card mounted on Linux, the pciutils and ethtool package must be already installed on the OS of the target server. - To monitor the performance of the disk speed, network speed, CPU utilization rate per CPU core of Linux, and Anomaly Detection for physical servers (ISM 2.8.0.030 or later), the sysstat package must be already installed on the OS of the target server. - To collect Linux operating system logs or ServerView Suite logs, a zip package must be already installed on the OS of the target server.

-Also, to collect the operating system logs, a syslog demon such as rsyslog package must be already installed on the OS of the target server. - To manage OS with a general user account of Linux, a sudo package must be already installed on the OS of the target server. - After having changed the domain user password from Active Directory, change the password in ISM.
+Apply the latest drivers for LAN/FC/CNA cards. - To manage LAN/FC/CNA card mounted on Linux, the pciutils and ethtool package must be already installed on the OS of the target server. - To monitor the performance of the disk speed, network speed, CPU utilization rate per CPU core of Linux, and Anomaly Detection for physical servers, the sysstat package must be already installed on the OS of the target server. - To collect Linux operating system logs or ServerView Suite logs, a zip package must be already installed on the OS of the target server.
+Also, to collect the operating system logs, a syslog demon such as rsyslog package must be already installed on the OS of the target server. - To manage OS with a general user account of Linux, a sudo package must be already installed on the OS of the target server. - After having changed the domain user password from Active Directory, change the password in ISM. - To use the domain user account correctly, the ISM time must be aligned with the target server.